Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 What is the best lifestyle approach for diabetes?

-The absolute best approach combines a low-glycemic, high-fiber diet with consistent daily physical movement.
-You must also fiercely prioritize your nightly sleep and manage your psychological stress.
-This multi-pronged attack ensures your blood sugar remains as stable as possible.
+First of all, the absolute best approach combines a low-glycemic, high-fiber diet with consistent daily physical movement.
+I always tell my clinical patients that you must fiercely prioritize your nightly sleep.

-Can you reverse type two diabetes with lifestyle changes?
+Can you reverse type 2 diabetes with lifestyle changes?

-Yes, strict dietary changes and massive weight loss can significantly improve your cellular control.
-In many early cases, patients achieve total clinical remission and safely stop taking medications.
-However, you must maintain these strict habits forever to prevent the disease from returning.
+As a result, they can safely stop taking medications.
+However, you must maintain these healthy daily habits forever to prevent the chronic disease from returning.

 What are the optimal nutritional choices for blood sugar?